department-of-veterans-affairs/vagov-content/pages/health-care/how-to-apply.md

 <div itemprop="description" class="va-introtext">

-Find out how to apply for VA health care benefits as a Veteran or Servicemember.
+Find out how to apply for VA health care benefits as a Veteran or service member.

 </div>